moloewe-leuphana/moloewe-leuphana.github.io/docs/user-interface.md

 ## **5 Logging Out of MoLöwe**

-Users can log out from MoLöwe at any time by clicking on the icon on the top right of the pages in the user interface next to the user name.
+Users can log out from MoLöwe at any time by clicking on the icon on the top right of the pages in the user interface next to the username.

 ![](/img/doc/9999_log_out.jpg)